Collaborating with Family Members using GEDitCOM II and GEDitCOM

 svn status

 Any files found in the working copy, but not found in the repository will be listed with a "?".
 These files are the ones that need to be added.
-(Note: you can ignore the "thumbs" directory within the gedpkg file; that directory contains multimedia thumbnails and it does not need to be in the repository because GEDitCOM II can recreate them whenever needed.)
+(Note: you can ignore a "thumbs" directory within the gedpkg file (if there); that directory contains multimedia thumbnails and it does not need to be in the repository because they are recreated whenever needed.)

 Update Results when Someone Else Changes the Data